daddou-ma/buffer-publish/CONTRIBUTING.md

 For new components, for most cases default to [Functional Components](https://reactjs.org/docs/components-and-props.html) over [Class Components](https://reactjs.org/docs/react-component.html)

-For most cases it makes sense to work with functional components, however there are situations in which makes sense to go with class component.
+For most cases it makes sense to work with functional components, however there are situations in which makes sense to go with class components.

 #### Some examples to take into account when building a component:
-**1. Preferable way with functional component**
+**1. Preferable way, with functional component**

 ```js
 import React, { Fragment, useState } from "react";